Chemaclass/chemaclass.com/content/blog/2023-01-09-interview-about-xp-and-agile.md

 +++
-title = "Interview about XP and Agile" description = "My interview with devmio regarding Agile and Extreme Programming.
+title = "Interview about XP and Agile" description = "My interview with devm.io regarding Agile and Extreme Programming.
 Agile is more about HOW you do certain things, rather than WHAT things you do." draft = false
 [taxonomies]
 tags = [ "agile", "people" ]